SergeiSah/Product_classification/README.md

 by the following approach:
 - using one of the [ruCLIP models](https://github.com/ai-forever/ru-clip/tree/main) embeddings of images and text descriptions are obtained;
-- embeddings are concatenated and fed to the input of an [MLP](https://pytorch.org/vision/main/generated/torchvision.ops.MLP.html) classificators, trained on dataset  with product images and descriptions from Wildberries online marketplace.
+- embeddings are concatenated, reduced with PCA and fed to the input of an [MLP](https://pytorch.org/vision/main/generated/torchvision.ops.MLP.html) classificators, trained on dataset  with product images and descriptions from Wildberries online marketplace.